 For many centuries, Britain used silver coinage almost exclusively.
 Other places in the world, notably the Byzantine Empire and the trading states of Italy, were more gold-centric, but Britain was a silver-user.
 This changed in 1663, with the introduction and widespread use of the gold guinea coin.
 This new coin was the first example of a die-struck “machined” coin, similar to the way coins are made today, compared to the hand-hammered coins that had been used until that time.
 So, not only was it a much higher-quality coin than other newly-minted coins of the era, but it was also a vastly better coin than the extremely worn silver coinage in Britain in the 17th century.

 This gold guinea coin soon became popular with bankers, who, around that time, were also issuing Britain’s first banknotes.
 The new banknotes were often based on (and redeemable for) the gold guinea, not the worn silver coinage.
 However, the silver coinage was still the standard of value and the unit of account in most situations.

-The eventual solution to this was the token coin, introduced in Britain after 1816, and based — oddly enough — on the principles of banknotes, which had been developed in Britain since the 1650s.
+The eventual solution to this was the token coin, introduced in Britain informally after 1770 and officially after 1816, and based — oddly enough — on the principles of banknotes, which had been developed in Britain since the 1650s.
 The silver content of Britain’s silver coinage was reduced, such that the value of contained silver was about 90% of face value.
 However, this required that the supply of coinage be controlled.
 No longer could silver bullion be freely taken to the Mint to be coined; nor could governments themselves mint coins as they wished.
 Rather, silver coinage was redeemable, much like banknotes, in gold coin, by this way establishing their value and also limiting their supply.
 Effective token silver coins were used in the United States from the cessation of “free coinage of silver” in 1873, until the elimination of silver coinage in 1962.